 An infographic that illustrates the patient perspective of AI in healthcare

 Many patients have already experienced AI in healthcare, whether they realize it or not.
-Yet, only 36% believed AI played a role in their care, and just 6% being directly informed.
+Yet, only 36% believed AI played a role in their care, and just 6% were directly informed.
 Most figured it out through context clues or their own research.

 An infographic showing patients wanting providers to be transparent with AI use

-Patients want to be informed: 60% said they would prefer to know every time AI is used, even for administrative tasks.
-However, 72% said their doctors had never mentioned AI during their care.
+The majority (72%) said their doctors had never mentioned AI during their care.
 Lack of communication may explain why 26% felt AI weakened their relationship with their provider.
 In contrast, 7% said it improved their connection due to increased efficiency.

 An infographic showing patients’ future outlook of AI in healthcare

-Transparency is not just a preference.
-It's also a way to build patient-provider trust.
 Many patients (66%) said they would feel most comfortable knowing AI only assists and doesn't make final decisions.
 Others feared bias, with 36% worrying AI might treat patients unfairly based on race, age, or income.

 The path forward for private practices